When I decided to start using herbs in my home, I was totally overwhelmed and had no idea where to start.

 Which is funny because I come from a long line of natural healers and my dad has been running an organic herb farm since I was 5-years-old … (I have to come to things in my own time, ok?)

-Anyhow, as I was in my kitchen whipping up some healing lip balm, I thought about what tips I wish I would have known at the beginning.
+Anyhow, as I was in my kitchen whipping up some herb-infused lip balm, I thought about what tips I wish I would have known at the beginning.
 Tips that, had I considered them, would have made the process much simpler (and saved me a lot of money).

 I can’t go back in time and tell myself, but I can share what I’ve learned with you.
 So here are a few tips I’ve learned along the way: